if, elif, and else: Making Decisions in Python

 Nested if Statements

 You can place if statements inside other if statements.
 This is called nesting.
-It’s useful for checking a secondary condition after a primary condition has already been met.
+It is perfect for checking a secondary condition after a primary condition has already been satisfied.

 Example: Movie Ticket Eligibility

-To watch a certain movie, you must be at least 18 years old AND have a ticket.
+To watch a premium movie, you must be at least 18 years old AND hold a valid ticket:

 Output: